 Would you believe 5.64 million Americans sold their homes in 2020 (National Association of Realtors)?
 That’s a lot of real estate transactions and it doesn’t even include new construction!
 And with every transaction, there are many professionals involved.
+There are entry-level real estate jobs as well as non-traditional real estate careers.
 Here are some of the experts that might take part in a real estate deal.

 1. Real Estate Agent or Broker

 Unless a purchase or sale is private, a real estate agent or a real estate broker will usually be involved.
+Real estate brokers are some of the highest paying real estate careers.
 The real estate pro receives commission in exchange for locating and showing property, listing and advertising property, drawing up contracts, negotiating price and terms, and other duties related to the transaction.
 Real estate agents must have a broker’s license if they plan to open a brokerage.

 2. Real Estate Office Administrator or Assistant